-Somebody Has to Say It: Landry is Insulting Our Intelligence with His So-called Permanent Teacher Pay Raise
+Somebody Has to Say It: Landry Insults Our Intelligence with His So-called Permanent Teacher Pay Raise

 The Amendment 3 Proposal that would permanently raise teacher pay in Louisiana is more or less a shell game that pits education priorities against each other.
 And Somebody Has to Say It.